curvance/Curvance-CantinaCompetition/CANTINA_README.md

 ### Crosschain Technology

 Curvance was built from the ground up with crosschain in mind.
-Similiar to many other protocols, the native token, CVE is multichain.
+Similar to many other protocols, the native token, CVE is multichain.
 However, so is everything else.
 Things such as gauge emissions, fee distributions, voting escrow system, borrowing, lending, are built to scale to many different chains.
-At this time, all listed functions are built excluding crosschain lending routing in the current codebase.
+Currently, all listed functions are built excluding crosschain lending routing in the current codebase.

 Curvance has two core contracts to manage crosschain actions: